dottjt/plastic/other/unused/01-life-unused.md

 carelessly vague in it's accelerating motion

-nauseous in the underlying assumptions creeping itself into our veins.
+Hoping desperately for the ceiling above me to collapse upon my soft body, nauseous in the underlying assumptions creeping itself into our veins.
+.

 , crown jewel to the unjustified misery we all mimic and pretend.